Technology

 But someone also said that customer service was 'helpful and polite.'

-When we put all of the energy companies' phone lines to the test in our snapshot call waiting investigation, it took us a long time to get through to Spark Energy's customer service centre.
-It took almost 10 minutes on average; this put Spark Energy at second worst, just ahead of Green Star Energy.
+When we put all of the energy companies' phone lines and online response times to the test in our snapshot customer waiting investigation, it took us nearly five and a half minutes on average to get through to Spark Energy.
+This put it in the slower half of companies.

+It was much faster at responding to our live chat messages, in just 31 seconds on average.

 Pros: We found Spark provides clear information on its bills and website.